Simple Continued Fractions an Approach for High School Students: Simple Continued Fractions

-\\ then, it must be true that $x=1+\frac{1}{x}$, because of the property that infinity has, we can add another level to it any time we want.
-It will not change it.\\ If we multiply both sides by $x$, we get $x^2=2x+1.$ Here, we have a quadratic equation and we put it in standard form
+Then, it must be true that $x = 2+\frac{1}{x}$, because of the property that infinity has, we can add another level to it any time we want.
+It will not change it.
+If we multiply both sides by $x$, we get $x^2 = 2x+1$.
+This is a quadratic equation that can be put in standard form as $x^2 - 2x - 1 = 0$.
+Using the quadratic formula, we find that